 * The licensing agency for teacher education requires secondary teacher candidates to have 21 content hours above the core level in the certification discipline that is being sought.
 Additional hours will be added to candidates’ program of study who do not possess those content hours.

-** Students who hold a provisional certification and are the teacher-of-record in a teaching position that aligns with their program concentration will complete their fieldwork in their own classroom for the two-year online program and the two-year Macon program.
-Students will also log additional hours in the alternate level of certification.
+** Students who hold a provisional certificate and are the teacher-of-record in a teaching position that aligns with their program concentration and grade band (i.e., content AND a 6-12 classroom) will complete their fieldwork in their own classroom for the two-year online program and the two-year Macon program.
+Students will also log additional hours in the alternate level of certification..

 Program Admissions Requirements

 - Hold a bachelor’s degree from an accredited college/university, with an earned 2.75 or better GPA

 - Two professional recommendations (pdf) using the College of Education format

 - Official transcripts from all colleges/universities attended Verification of immunization (pdf) for students enrolled in a face-to-face program

 - Obtain a Georgia pre-service certification (www.gapsc.com), which includes:

 - Obtaining a MyPSC account with the Georgia Professional Standards Commission

 - Submit to a background check and receive acceptable results.
 (This process will be done during the application process.)